zvictor/PocketFlow/cookbook/pocketflow-flow/README.md

-# PocketFlow Text Converter
+# Text Converter Flow

-A practical example demonstrating how to use PocketFlow to create an interactive text converter.
-This example showcases important concepts like data flow between nodes, user choice-based branching, and state management using the shared store.
+This project demonstrates an interactive text transformation tool built with PocketFlow.

 ## Features